RitzDaCat/Computer_Settings/README.md

 # PC Optimization Guide & Settings Collection

 ## Overview
-Welcome to my PC settings and optimization collection!
-This repository serves as a comprehensive guide to various tweaks and optimizations I've tested and implemented.
-While these settings work well on my system, they should be used as guidelines rather than direct copy-paste solutions.
+The goal of this repository is for me to have a collection of my pc settings as well as record modifications as time progresses.
+I will list my hardware and settings as well as issues and resolutions in hopes that this is archived and helps folks that stumble upon this on the internet.
+The goal for my pc is low latency and stability.

 ## Repository Structure
 - `/memory/` - RAM timing configurations and stability tests